St. Clair County International Airport: Facilities and aircraft

 The airport received a $4.6 million runway upgrade in 2019 to repave runway 4/22.
 The runway also received new lighting and electrical vaults, replacing a 25-year-old system.

-For the 12-month period ending December 31 2021, the airport had 27,375 aircraft operations, an average of 75 per day.
+For the 12-month period ending December 31, 2021, the airport had 27,375 aircraft operations, an average of 75 per day.
 It includes 98% general aviation and 2% military.
 For the same time period, there were 58 aircraft based on the field: 52 single-engine and 3 multi-engine airplanes as well as 3 jets.

-The airport has an FBO offering fuel, general maintenance, conference rooms, crew lounges, snooze rooms, showers, and more.
+The airport has an FBO offering fuel, general maintenance, conference rooms, crew lounges, snooze rooms, and showers.

 Additional information

 Adjacent to the airport is an 80 acre Michigan certified business air industrial park.

 Agents for U.S. Customs and Border Protection and the Department of Agriculture are available 24 hours a day for customs and international flights into the United States.